zaproxy/zaproxy-website/site/content/docs/desktop/start/features/intercept.md

 ---
 # This page was generated from the add-on.
-title: Man-in-the-middle Proxy
+title: Manipulator-in-the-middle Proxy
 type: userguide
-weight: 13
+weight: 16
 ---

-# Man-in-the-middle Proxy
+# Manipulator-in-the-middle Proxy

-ZAP is a Man-in-the-middle Proxy.
+ZAP is a Manipulator-in-the-middle Proxy.
 It allows you to see all of the requests you make to a web app and all of the responses you receive from it.
 Amongst other things this allows you to see AJAX calls that may not otherwise be obvious.